jlym/student-roster/README.md

   * We have to carefully pick versions of libraries so they all use the same version of a runtime that they support.

+  Actix-web 3 depends on 0.2
+  warp depends on tokio 0.2

 ## Errors

   * Use [anyhow](https://docs.rs/anyhow/1.0.34/anyhow/) to propogate errors in applications